Skip to Content

 • 2023 lawsuit stemming from a New Zealand crash where a Robinson R44 lost engine power, seriously injuring all occupants.

-• 2020 R66 crash near Mechanicsburg, Pennsylvania, where an experienced pilot allegedly experienced catastrophic in-flight breakup during normal operations.
+• 2020 R66 crash near Mechanicsburg, Pennsylvania, where an experienced pilot allegedly experienced a catastrophic in-flight breakup during normal operations.

 • 2018 Newport Beach crash where an R44 struck a house, resulting in multiple fatalities.